Job Interview Resource Guide

 Establishing rapport at the beginning of the phone conversation sets a favorable tone.
 During the first few minutes, mention something that shows the commonality of interest or similarity in the background.
 This helps both parties feel more comfortable as the conversation progresses.

 Your prepared list of questions will indicate that you have given careful thought to the prospect of joining the firm.
 Even though you don’t know everything about the position at this point, convey the impression that it’s something you are interested in and competent at handling.

 What the interviewer needs to hear and conclude is that you can get the job done.
-Mentally, he is making the connection between the company’s problems and you as a problem solver.
-Don’t overwhelm him with facts and figures; he’s only going to remember so much.
+Mentally, they are making the connection between the company’s problems and you as a problem solver.
+Don’t overwhelm them with facts and figures; they’re only going to remember so much.

 You can best make your point by reciting memorable stories that document your ability to analyze a dilemma, weigh alternative responses and choose the appropriate action.
 By selectively highlighting turnaround situations you spearheaded, you are communicating a willingness to tackle similar problems for your company.

 By the end of the phone conversation, both parties should know how much of a “fit” there is.
 Provided the job interests you, express your desire to proceed to the next step: a company visit.
 End the conversation on a positive note.
 Thank the interviewer for the information shared and again let her know that you look forward to visiting his/her company.

 After the phone interview has finished, call your recruiter and give them feedback.
 Share the following information with them: